CRICOS CODE 0101986

-- There are 4 hours face-to-face daily English lessons including electives taught from Elementary, Pre-Intermediate, Intermediate, Upper-Intermediate.
+- There are 20 hours a week English lessons including electives taught from Elementary, Pre-Intermediate, Intermediate, Upper-Intermediate.

 - Rosehill College’s goal is to improve the level of student’s understanding of a foreign language and to get the students to use the language in an effective manner to improve communication in business.
 This course teaches basic vocabulary, simple verb tenses, common phrases, conventional techniques, pronunciation tips, the phonetic and English alphabet and coincidence in your language.

 - Please refer to the contents for each level if you plan to undertake General English